jimasp/behave-vsc/README.md

 ## Pre-release v0.3.0

 - This is a pre-release.
-On each update please make sure to check the release notes for breaking changes.
+On each update please make sure to check the release notes for any breaking changes.
 - A test runner (and debugger) for Python behave tests in vscode
 - Built with the native Visual Studio Code Test API
 - Tested on Linux and Windows